nodejs/node/doc/api/stream.md

 await Readable.from([1, 2, 3, 4]).toArray(); // [1, 2, 3, 4]

 // Make dns queries concurrently using .map and collect
-// the results into an aray using toArray const dnsResults = await Readable.from([
+// the results into an array using toArray const dnsResults = await Readable.from([
   'nodejs.org',
   'openjsf.org',